s-light/angularjs_pixelpusher2D/README.md

 history:
 - shows 2D shapes on a SVG view
-- select single/muliple shapes (last selected shapes is highlighted)
+- select single/muliple shapes (last selected shape is highlighted)
 - select with border (box selection) (inklusive forceItemEnclosure option)
 - drag and drop with mouse (=move) to position the shapes on the world
-- on move - snap to grid
+- move with snap to grid
 - move all selected shapes
 - move of items and box select works on touch devices
 - fixed bug with snap and move selected